-P9 - an increase in the target score from 12 to 16, reflecting resource constraints and resulting delays in planned mitigations.

-9.3 A summary of the principal risks and high-level mitigation strategies is provided at appendix one.
+- 9.2 The key changes proposed from the guarter 2 position are as follows: - P3 an increase in the target score from 10 to 15, reflecting lost opportunities due to industrial action, recent cyber attacks and urgent care pressures. - P5 an increase in the target score from 12 to 16, reflecting current demand levels. - P7 a reduction in the current score from 20 to 16, reflecting an improvement in the financial position. - 9.3 A summary of the principal risks and high-level mitigation strategies is provided at appendix one.
 Further detail in respect of each risk, including the assessment and scoring rationale, current controls and assessment of their effectiveness, gaps identified, planned actions and progress, assurances provided and a current position statement in relation to progress towards target, is provided in the individual risk summaries at appendix two.